 Electronic trade matching

-Electronic trade matching is a computer system to match bid and ask orders on stock and commodity markets on compatible prices.
+Electronic trade matching is a computer system to match bids and ask for orders on stock and commodity markets at compatible prices.
 In today’s trading environment, trade matching is almost entirely automated and usually forms a part of a larger electronic trading system.

-Crossing network is an alternative trading venue that matches sell and buy orders.
+The crossing network is an alternative trading venue that matches sell and buy orders.
 Its main feature is the opportunity to buy and sell assets out of the public channels without affecting the assets’ price.
-Another distinct feature of trading at crossing networks is that the pool of the participants who can buy an asset can be limited by the seller.
+Another distinct feature of trading at crossing networks is that the pool of participants who can buy an asset can be limited by the seller.

 Transactions operated at a crossing network are not involved in national exchange books, and these networks can also provide participants with anonymity if needed.
 The biggest advantage of a crossing network is low commission charges.

 Dark pools are privately organized venues for trading securities.
-The word dark implies that such exchanges provide no transparency at all, they are totally unavailable for the public.
+The word dark implies that such exchanges provide no transparency at all, they are totally unavailable to the public.